Enrollment Management & Academic Services

 - Credit by examination cannot be used to meet the 30-hour residency requirement.

-- A CLEP score may not be used for course credit once a student has earned a grade in that
+- A CLEP score may not be used for course credit once a student has earned a grade in that particular course.

 Course credit earned via CLEP is granted by the Office of the Registrar upon receipt of official CLEP scores.
 The document entitled “Credit-by-Examination for College-Level Examination Program” describes minimum acceptable scores and number of credit hours awarded.